A doubly robust learner for regression and inference with right-censored outcomes: Asymptotics and inference

 for $W^n = (W_k)_{1 \leq k \leq n}$ is stable under suitable regularity conditions.
 Some prominent methods that belong to this class are listed in~\citet{Kennedy:2023}.
 Importantly, local linear regression is a linear smoother, which is the de facto method used in RDDs and which is also employed in Section~\ref{sec:Sim} and~\ref{sec:Applic}.
 It is also possible to force the output of more flexible methods to be on this form to keep inference tractable and enhance interpretability.
 This can for example be done following~\citet{Verdinelli:Wasserman:2021} which also relies on sample splitting, first fitting a random forest and then using the resulting estimator to define a kernel used for local linear regression in the second split.
+While any regression method can be used to regress the pseudo-outcomes on covariates in Algorithm~\ref{alg:DR}, we only prove asymptotic results for linear smoothers.

 To define the distance under which linear smoothers are stable, first introduce the conditional $L^2(\mathbb{P})$-norm

 Theorem 1 in~\citet{Kennedy:2023} then implies that linear smoothers are stable at $W=w$ with respect to the stochastic distance $d_{w,D^{2n}}$ given by